ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 <li><strong>Monthly Migration & Setup</strong>

-On the last day of the month, I set aside some extra time to set up a new Monthly Log and Monthly Task list for the following month, then I follow pretty much the same process as in a Daily Migration, just at the level of the whole month.
+On the last day of the month, I set aside some extra time to set up a new Monthly Log and Monthly Task list for the following month (and add them to my Index), then I follow pretty much the same process as in a Daily Migration, just at the level of the whole month.
 First, I copy all of the entries for the new month from the Future Log into my Monthly Log.
 I also check my digital calendar for any important meetings, events or appointments and add them to the Monthly Log.
 Then, I will go through and reevaluate my Monthly Task list to migrate those forward, or move to the Future Log for another month.
 </li>

 <li><strong>A Note on Bookmarks</strong>

 I started out with one bookmark that I used to mark my current page.
 That worked great for the first month!
 But when I got to the second month the monthly log was harder to find, so I added a second bookmark to leave in the Monthly Log for the current month, and continue to use the other to mark my current page.
-So, I'd recommend if you have 0-1 built-in bookmarks that you superglue some ribbons to the cover/spine or use sticky note(s) to mark both pages.
+You can superglue some ribbons to the cover/spine like I did, or use sticky note(s) to mark both pages.
 The "official" Bullet Journal has three bookmarks(!!!) but I haven't gotten that far yet.
 </li>
 </ol>